enofeb/enofeb/README.md

 </div>

 - 🤩 About myself:
-	- I love take a photo and workout 💪
+	- I love taking photos and working out 💪
 	- I like deep techno 🎶
-	- Exploring new places my passion
+	- Exploring new places is my passion

 - 📰  Latest posts: